 The considered optimization problem integrates three critical problems in healthcare: surgical case planning, patient admission scheduling and nurse-to-room assignment.
 The complete problem description and an overview of the competition's rules can be found here.

-The top three competitors will receive a cash prize (€1100 for first, €700 for second, €400 for third), as well as a free registration to the EURO 2025 conference.
+The top three competitors will receive a cash prize (€1100 for first, €700 for second, €400 for third), as well as one free registration to the EURO 2025 conference.
 An additional prize of €200 is awarded for the best participant that uses only open-source software.
+There is no limitation on the size of the competing teams.

 Dates